First Reading 2 Kings 5:1-14

 We might have expected God to punish Naaman for his arrogant temper fit by at least withholding healing, but God does heal this Syrian enemy in spite of it.
 Our expectations of how God can or should work might get it the way of us seeing how God is already working in unexpected places and ways quite apart from the stained glass and sanctified language we expect.
 Do we for instance expect the unchurched to come to us on our terms?
 What if we reached out without precondition with the grace of God?
 Might that allow the gospel to be more plainly seen?
 Naaman’s experience might suggest that we should enable others to experience God’s love and power first.
 Ironically that experience may well bring about their own confession of faith.

 It is our privilege now to approach the table of grace where these everyday things – fashioned from grain and the fruit of the vine become for us powerful symbols of the grace of our Lord Jesus Christ.
-It is his gift, it is not magic or Holy in and of itself, but because God chooses to work in and through these things as Jesus has promised us.
+It is his gift, like the Jordan was for Naaman that day, it is not magic or Holy in and of itself, but because God chooses to work in and through these things as Jesus has promised us.
 All who claim Jesus as Lord and Savior are welcome here whether you are members of this church or any church.
 It is the gift of God where truth and eternal security are found.